stubailo/sashko-dev/content/blog/resumes/index.md

 #### Supporting materials

-While I suggest keeping your actual resume short and sweet, you can add more pizazz by linking to supporting materials.
+While it's good to keep your actual resume short and sweet, you can add more pizazz by linking to supporting materials.
 This can be a portfolio site, GitHub account, a site or app you worked on, or anything else.
 Note that this isn't required, and a resume can absolutely stand on its own.
 However, an exciting project or demo can really add to an application.

 If you do link to supporting materials, make sure they are useful.
 It’s discouraging to click on someone’s personal website link and see that the site is down, or click on a GitHub link and see that there are no repositories.
 If there isn't anything to look at, just leave it out.